liweinan/liweinan.github.io/_posts/2017-05-22-the-articles-i-read-this-month.md

 ---
-title: "2017-05-22 The articles & books I read and the videos I watched last week"
+title: "The articles & books I read and the videos I watched last week"
 ---

 Articles: